 How Do I Connect My Ollas?

 One olla is great for your garden, but interconnecting them is even better.
-A landscaping company, EcoSense Sustainable Landscape, of Tucson, Arizona, came up with a brilliant idea and provided instructions on how to do this.
+A landscaping company, EcoSense Sustainable Landscape, of Tucson, Arizona, came up with this brilliant and successful method in 2016 and is sharing the instructions on how to implement it, below.

 When you set up your irrigation system, connecting the thick-neck full-bodied ollas, it can draw water from a rain barrel or a common house spigot.